 Famous Landmarks In The Philippines

 The Philippines is blessed with beautiful landscapes, beaches, and active volcanoes.
 As well as that the Philippines is filled with a history going back over 300 years since Spanish rule.

 Here is a list of the famous landmarks in the Philippines.

 The Chocolate Hills are a natural formation that is located in the Bohol province of the Philippines.
 It is a cluster of 1,260 haycock hills but there may be as many as 1,776 hills.
 The hills are a unique sight to see and are something that can not be found in any other part of the world.

 The Philippine Tourism Authority has listed this as a tourist destination.
-With that, they have been declared this as the country’s third National Geological Monument and it has been proposed for inclusion in the UNESCO World Heritage List.
+With that, they have been declared the country’s third National Geological Monument and it has been proposed for inclusion in the UNESCO World Heritage List.

 This is an active volcano in the province of Albay on the island of Luzon.
 This volcano is the most active volcano in the Philippines.
-In 1938 it was declared as a national park which was the first in the Philippines.
+In 1938 it was declared a national park which was the first in the Philippines.
 This is a popular tourist destination.